 The Israel Museum is an important place to visit in order to obtain more insight and information into the history and culture of Israel.
 The museum contains artifacts and exhibits that cover the last 5000 years of history in the region.

-One of the most notable exhibits here is that displaying the Dead Sea scrolls.
+One of the most notable exhibits here is displaying the Dead Sea scrolls.
 There are more than 800 scrolls in total.

 These were found by Bedouin teenagers in 1946 in the Qumran Caves in the Judaean Desert, near Ein Feshkha.
 They date to around AD 132 – 35.